 12 – Jason Goes to Hell: The Final Friday (1993)

 Aside from Kane Hodder reprising his role as Jason Voorhees, Jason Goes to Hell has absolutely no redeeming qualities.
 In addition to the classic later-sequels mistake of retconning Jason’s origins, this sequel doesn’t actually feature much Jason.
-Instead Jason is ‘blown up real good’ at the start and his spirit possesses other bodies.
-The supernatural twist to the film represents a low-point for the franchise.
-If there is anything to appreciate about Jason Goes to Hell, it does have one scene where a coroner eats Jason’s heart.
+Instead, Jason is ‘blown up real good’ at the start and his spirit possesses other bodies.
+The supernatural twist to the film represents a series low-point.
+If there’s anything to appreciate about Jason Goes to Hell, it does have one scene where a coroner eats Jason’s heart.
 Don’t ask.
-Unfortunately, this was the first Friday the 13th film I saw in theaters.
-My friends and I debated walking out mid-way through it, but we had passes so at least it was free.

 11 – Friday the 13th Part VIII: Jason Takes Manhattan

 Technically, Jason doesn’t go to Manhattan, he goes to Vancouver (standing in admirably for the Big Apple).
 Also, he doesn’t arrive in Manhattan until the last 15 minutes or so of the film.
 For the majority of Jason Goes to Manhattan, the film is Breaker High meets Friday the 13th, with most of the action unfolding on a cruise ship.
 At this point in the franchise, Crystal Lake is not only a large enough community to have its own graduating high school class, the remote lake is somehow connected to the ocean.
 There are a couple of kills that elevate this entry just slightly above Jason Goes to Hell.
-Jason decapitates a varsity boxer with a single punch to the head.
-This sequel has the distinction of having the most ridiculous ending to a Friday waste.
+In one scene, Jason decapitates a varsity boxer with a single punch.
+In addition, this sequel has the distinction of having the most ridiculous ending to a Friday movie.
 Toxic waste doesn’t just kill Jason, it turns him back into his child self??
 That’s the best explanation I can offer.

 10 – Friday the 13th Part VII: The New Blood

 Jason meets Carrie!
 I imagine that was the pitch in some boardroom at Paramount Studios.
-There’s not much else to say about The New Blood as it offers little new to the franchise other than this twist.
-Lacking the giddy self-awareness of Jason Lives, I remember thinking this sequel felt tired and strained back when I was in high school.
+There’s not much else to say about The New Blood as it offers little new to the franchise.
+Lacking the giddy self-awareness of Jason Lives, this sequel felt tired and strained back when it was released.
 It does feature Kane Hodder’s debut as Jason.
 And Hodder gives the big man a menacing presence, even under layers of make-up.
 This sequel also features one of the series’ best on-screen kills with a character being slammed repeatedly against a tree while in a sleeping bag!
-Conversely, The New Blood as the second lamest ending in the series.
+Conversely, The New Blood has the second lamest ending in the series.

 9 – Friday the 13th Part V: A New Beginning